graphile/crystal/postgraphile/website/postgraphile/postgresql-schema-design.md

 #### Logging In

-You can pass an option to PostGraphile, called `--jwt-token-identifier <identifier>` in the CLI, which takes a composite type identifier.
-PostGraphile will turn this type into a JWT wherever you see it in the GraphQL output.
-So let’s define the type we will use for our JWTs:
+You can specify `preset.gather.pgJwtType` in your configuration which is a tuple containing the schema name and type name of a composite type in your database.
+When PostGraphile would expose this type, instead of doing so as an object it does so as a JWT scalar.
+So let’s define the type we will use for our
+JWTs:

 ```sql
 create type forum_example.jwt_token as (